wjramos/node-aws-lambda-api-boilerplate/README.md

 ### Basic Guide

-Write your code in `src`.
+Write your code in `src/handlers`.

-Run `npm run build` to compile the source into a distributable format.
+Run `npm run build` to compile the source into ES5.

 Put your unit tests in `test`.
 The `npm test` command runs the tests using Node.